Conference Day One

 8:00 am Industry Leaders Fireside Chat: Shaping the Future of Analytical Development in Cell Therapy by Responding to Evolving Regulations & Investing in Innovation

-• Fabian Zanella Head of Analytical Development & Testing, Genentech
+• Fabian Zanella Head, Analytical Development & Testing, Genentech

-• Stephan Stephan Krause Executive Director - Analytical Science & Technology, Cell Therapy Quality, Bristol Myers Squibb
+• Stephan Krause Executive Director, Analytical Science & Technology, Cell Therapy Quality, Bristol Myers Squibb

 Synopsis